-With an estimated population of 4 174 510 in 2017, which is projected to increase to 4 515 781 by 2021, Cape Town's resident base is dynamic and multicultural.
 Precisely due to the diversity of people calling Cape Town home, the City has highlighted the importance of social inclusion as a strategic priority and is strengthening its efforts to build a more socially cohesive community.

-Health levels in general have increased in Cape Town, with the city's infant mortality rate (IMR) having dropped significantly.13 The Western Cape, of which Cape Town has the largest population, had the country's highest average life expectancy at birth (64 years).14 While people are living longer and healthier lives, the percentage of economically active working-age people (aged 15-64) has also increased.
-This has caused a drop in the total age dependency ratio15 - an ongoing trend for Cape Town over the past two decades.
+Health levels in general have increased in Cape Town, with the city's infant mortality rate (IMR) having dropped significantly.17 The Western Cape, of which Cape Town has the largest population, had the country's highest average life expectancy at birth (68 years)18.
+People are living longer and healthier lives, thus increasing the proportion of ageing residents in the city.
+Conversely, the percentage of economically active working-age people (aged 15-64) decreased slightly from 69,2% in 2017 to 68,5% in 2018.19

-Projections suggest that Cape Town's population is ageing: While, in 2016, 5,69% of the city's population were 65 years and older, this figure is projected to increase to 6,60% by 2021.
+Projections suggest that Cape Town's population is ageing: While, in 2018, 6% of the city's population were 65 years and older, 20 this figure is projected to increase to 6,60% by 2021.21 At the same time, population ageing and urbanisation can be considered the culmination of successful human development.
+The increase in post-retirement aged residents presents the City with the opportunity to put in place facilities that bring together and draw on the skill sets of people of diverse demographic profiles, who can assist with advancing the City's social cohesion and integrated economic growth objectives.
 The social impact of an ageing population is a complex issue, which needs to be considered well in advance.
 The implications for the City of Cape Town are wide-ranging.
 These include loss of skills (and opportunity for younger workers), new housing and transport needs, a reduction in the potential rates-paying base, a greater need for elderly support and care services, as well as other City organisational adjustments.
-Urban design and service delivery will need to consider how best to plan for the needs of multi-generational communities and create urban environments where elderly residents can live longer, healthier lives.
+Urban design and service delivery will need to consider how best to plan for the needs of multi-generational communities and create urban environments where elderly residents can live healthier, longer lives.